drunktankpink/ways-of-working/docs/infrastructure-as-code/terraform/README.md

 ├── outputs.tf
 ```

-As Terraform configuration usually includes `terraform{}` block (ie. for adding required providers and for pinning them to particular version), this is often split from `main.tf` and put into `terraform.tf` for better readability.
+As Terraform configuration usually includes `terraform{}` block (i.e. for adding required providers and for pinning them to particular version), this is often split from `main.tf` and put into `terraform.tf` for better readability.

 Whenever you write Terraform code don't assume it's self explanatory.
 Different people applies different thinking.
 Comment your code whenever you feel it might need few words of explanation.